feathr-ai/feathr/docs/how-to-guides/azure-deployment-arm.md

 ### 3. Grant Key Vault and Synapse access to selected users (Optional)

 You will need to assign the right permission to users in order for them to access Azure key vault, permission to access the Storage Blob as a Contributor, and permission to submit jobs to Synapse cluster.
+This is useful if you want to allow multiple users access the same environment.

 Skip this step if you have already given yourself the access.
 Otherwise, run the following lines of command in the [Cloud Shell](https://shell.azure.com/bash).